Melvin and Howard: Production

 Art Linson worked with music supervisor Don Phillips who wanted to be a producer.
-Philips would bring Linson ideas for films, one of them being an article about Melvin Dunbar.
-Linson felt there was only a movie in the story if Dunmar was telling the truth.
-When Linson met with Dunmar he was so taken with the man and his story he agreed to make the movie.
+Philips would bring Linson ideas for films, one of them being an article about Melvin Dummar.
+Linson felt there was only a movie in the story if Dummar was telling the truth.
+When Linson met with Dummar he was so taken with the man and his story he agreed to make the movie.

 Linson set up the project with Universal.
 Bo Goldman was originally hired by Universal president Ned Tanen to meet with Melvin Dummar in 1976, and Goldman then worked his story into a screenplay, even after Dummar's will was determined to be a fake.
 Linson said the first draft was called Sonny and focused on Dunmnar's childhood.
 Linson and the studio liked the writing but felt it needed another draft.

 Mike Nichols was originally slated to direct the film, and supervised an eight-week rewrite by Goldman.
 After months of deliberation, Nichols decided not to direct.
 Linson wrote "It wasn’t the first script that Nichols had walked away from after making it better.
 He was having a great deal of trouble pulling the trigger in those days; the pressure of failure was overtaking the joy of success."
 Linson said Universal remained committed in part because the studio had invested so much money in the script.
 Eventually Jonathan Demme signed to direct.

 Jack Nicholson and Diane Keaton were in talks to star, but they dropped out of the project.
-Jonathan Demme wanted to use Paul Le Mat and Roberts Blossom, who had been in Citizens Band.
+Demme wanted to use Paul Le Mat and Roberts Blossom, who had been in Citizens Band.
 However Universal wanted a star so Jason Roberts replaced Blossom.